-- I put the ground turkey into a stainless steel mixing bowl, added the shallot, garlic, mint, Feta cheese and seasoned with salt & pepper.
+- I put the ground turkey into a stainless steel mixing bowl, added the shallot, garlic, mint, and Feta cheese, and seasoned with salt & pepper.

-- When all the ingredients seem to be well combined, make four equal sized burgers with your hands and set aside until ready to grill.
+- When all the ingredients are well combined, make four equal-sized burgers with your hands and set aside until ready to grill.

-- When the grill is medium hot, coat the grates with some olive or vegetable oil to help prevent the burgers from sticking.
-I like to use spray oil from a can, but you can use olive oil and a paper towel too.
+- When the grill is medium hot, coat the grates with olive or vegetable oil to help prevent the burgers from sticking.
+I like spraying oil from a can, but you can also use olive oil and a paper towel.

-- I like to use my finger to determine doneness but recognize this is totally unscientific but works for me but not for everyone.
-I suggest you use an instant thermometer to reach an internal temperature of about 160°F but most home grillers don't feel the necessity of using one when grilling a burger.
+- I like to use my finger to determine doneness, but I recognize this is totally unscientific but works for me but not for everyone.
+I suggest you use an instant thermometer to reach an internal temperature of about 160°F, but most home grillers don't feel the necessity of using one when grilling a burger.
 I can understand that.

-- Remember to let the burger rest for a few minutes after removing from grill and before serving.
-During resting time, the burgers will continue to cook off heat and the internal temperature should rise to about 165°F.
+- Remember to let the burger rest for a few minutes after removing it from the grill and before serving.
+During resting time, the burgers will continue to cook off heat, and the internal temperature should rise to about 165°F.